Schnouki/schnouki.net/content/2014-08-13 Dual-method authentication in lighttpd.md

     echo "$user:$realm:$hash"

 Using this config, I can now authenticate on my private domain using either a client certificate, or simple basic authentication.
-And it was fun to do :)
+And it was fun to do :smiley:

 [CGP]: https://github.com/pommi/CGP/